khodakivskiy/HeartAnimation/README.md

-# ParticleHeartAnimation — WPF Particle Heart Animation with Interactive Pulse Effect
+# HeartAnimation — WPF Particle Heart Animation with Interactive Pulse Effect

 ParticleHeartAnimation is a visually appealing WPF desktop application that draws a heart shape using thousands of animated particles.
 It features a heartbeat pulsing effect and interactive particle repulsion on mouse movement.